NiekMSoftware/NiekMSoftware/README.md

 # Welcome to my GitHub page! 👋

 ### About me
-My name is Niek, I'm a junior Game Developer Student and I'm also a founder of [@MeletStudios](https://github.com/MeletStudios)!
+My name is Niek, I'm a junior game geveloper student and I'm also a founder of [@MeletStudios](https://github.com/MeletStudios)!
 I love playing games and ofcourse make them, I'm also working on some little projects..

 ### Languages